Acquittal in Can Picafort: Supreme Court Overturns Conviction in Major Real Estate Case

 A Court Ruling That Raises Questions

 What remains is a lesson in evidence: when trials depend heavily on testimony that could have been influenced by agreements, even a previously obtained conviction can wobble.
-For legal certainty on the island this means: documents matter more than ever.
+For legal certainty on the island this means: documentary evidence matters more than ever.

-Those familiar with the region recall similar cases that fuel the debate about construction, conversion and tourism.
+Those familiar with the region recall Palma on Trial: The Major Real Estate Fraud and the Question of Justice that fuel the debate about construction, conversion and tourism.
 The legal battle is therefore not necessarily over — civil-law questions and possible new investigations remain open.
 And while the sea is calm today, the verdict continues to stir conversation on land.

 Read, researched, and newly interpreted for you: Source